Climate change in Sweden: Forest fires

 The MSB has created a national information system for fire brigades.
 The system is found on the Internet and it provides information about how the climate can affect vegetation fire risks.
 It provides data that helps with prevention and can assist in decision-making.

 Storms

 The MSB provides generators that can be borrowed by areas that are hit by a storm and have lost power.

 Landslides

 Because of Sweden's location and the nature of the ground, landslides can affect some areas.
 The MSB provides general stability mapping for areas susceptible to landslides.
 The maps show which areas can be affected and which areas are in need of detailed geotechnical surveys.

-Areas where consequences of a storm can be serious, the government grants 40 million Swedish kronor per year for preventions.
+Areas where consequences of a storm can be serious, the government granted 40 million Swedish kronor per year for preventions over the period 2007-2009.
 Municipalities that have preventive measures can apply for subsidy from these allocated funds.
 A municipality that has been affected by a natural emergency has the right to ask the state for compensation to cover the exceeding costs.